Galapag0s/CMBF/README.md

 ### creston.py
 This code contains the actual functions used by the user interface.
 This package will take various inputs, and perform actions on the projectors based on the IP.

+For a more indepth explanation, see the source code comments.